 Upon enrollment, students gain 24-month free access to Wall Street Prep’s Online Support Center, where they receive answers to questions, free downloads, and important updates.

 This course does not assume a prior background in Bank & FIG Modeling.
-However, those who enroll should have an introductory knowledge of accounting (e.g. interaction of balance sheet, cash flow, and income statement).
+However, those who enroll should have an introductory knowledge of accounting (e.g. interaction of balance sheet, cash flow, and income statement) and proficiency in Excel.
 Students with no prior background in Accounting should enroll in the Accounting Crash Course.
 Students with limited experience using Excel should enroll in the Excel Crash Course.

 The Wall Street Prep Quicklesson Series

 Get instant access to video lessons taught by experienced investment bankers.
 Learn financial statement modeling, DCF, M&A, LBO, Comps and Excel shortcuts.